Palmer-Group-DSM/CodeKatas/Katas/BankOCRKata.md

     457508000
     664371495 ERR
-    86110??36 IL
+    86110??36 ILL

-If you program detects illegible output, it should replace it with a ?.
+If your program detects illegible output, it should replace it with a ?.
 Your program should also validate the checksum of each account number.
 Additionally, if the checksum is invalid, you should append ```ERR``` to the account number,  and if the number has illegible characters, you should append ```ILL```

 ### Feature: Attempts to Correct Invalid Data